Translate

 2025 financial year summary, my average monthly passive income was SGD 2900, and my average monthly expenditure was SGD 613.53, resulting in a passive income generation surplus efficiency of 78.84%

-Image above generated by Microsoft Copilot
+Image above provided by Microsoft Copilot

 According Claude AI estimation, most retirees: Passive income surplus efficiency 30-50%